aspose-cells/Aspose.Cells-Doc-md/java/plugins/aspose-cells-java-for-apache-poi-ss-hssf-and-xssf/code-comparison-for-common-features-in-aspose-cells-and-apache-poi-hssf-and-xssf/working-with-cells-rows-and-columns-in-apache-poi-and-aspose-cells/auto-fit-row-and-column/_index.md

 ## **Aspose.Cells - Auto Fit Row and Column**
 The most straight-forward approach to auto-sizing the width and height of a row is to call the Worksheet.autoFitRow method.
 The autoFitRow method takes a row index (of the row to be resized) as a parameter.

+**Please note:** If you want to autofit rows and columns in Excel spreadsheets using Java, please visit [Autofit Rows and Columns](https://docs.aspose.com/cells/java/autofit-rows-and-columns/).

 **Java**

 {{< highlight java >}}